Southern Yakutia (Sakha)

 Southern Siberia, improve transport facilities in the Eastern Region, create a

-new source of raw materials and ease up the pressure on the Trans-Siberian
+new source of raw materials and ease the pressure on the Trans-Siberian

 Railway.
-The far-reaching union project was intended to galvanize the peoples
+The far-reaching union project was also intended to galvanize the

-of the Russian Federation as well as the different nationalities and republics
+peoples of the Russian Federation, as well as the different nationalities and

-run for 3,145 kilometers to the Pacific coast and some five hundred kilometers
+railway was to run for 3,145 kilometers to the Pacific coast and some five

-from the Trans-Siberian line.
-Boris Petrenkov’s reason for calling for
+hundred kilometers from the Trans-Siberian line.
+Boris Petrenkov’s reason for

-countrywide participation was simple.
-He expected the peoples of the different
+calling for countrywide participation was simple.
+He expected the different peoples

-republics of the Soviet Union to develop a sense of solidarity and common
+of the different republics of the Soviet Union to develop a sense of solidarity

-purpose while working together to develop the railway infrastructure,
+and common purpose while working together to develop the railway

-too had looked forward to the ripple effect of that cooperation, envisaging the
+Russian Far East.
+He, too, had looked forward to the ripple effect of that

 On the whole, it was a huge project that required an

-extensive survey, a canvass of political support, and the mobilization of the
+extensive survey, the canvassing of political support, and the mobilization of

 recalled the project's preparatory stage, especially the time that the